-Enrolling students NOW for fall 2019.
+Enrolling students NOW for fall quarter.
 We are accepting applications beginning in March and will continue to accept applications until we fill all available seats, so apply early — please see more information under Admissions.

 If you would like more information on the program, please email Cate O’dahl (firstname.lastname@example.org).
 Also, check back to this web page for updated information.

 This program prepares students for a career in either residential or commercial property management.
 It is a multi-disciplinary curriculum, combining business, accounting, and real estate courses.
 This bachelor’s degree program combines a business, accounting, or real estate AAS-T degree with upper division courses in property management.
 Our focused curriculum ensures students are prepared for career opportunities upon graduation.